eitanyaffe/evo2_gcp/README.md

     ```
 3.  **Python 3**: Required for the `evo_gcp.py` wrapper.
 4.  **GCP Project**: You need a Google Cloud Project with the necessary APIs and permissions enabled.
 See [docs/google.md](./docs/google.md) for instructions on enabling APIs and setting up user roles.

+The tool was tested on macOS 13.3.1 with Python 3.9.6 and Docker 28.2.2.

 ### Google Cloud Configuration